Kentucky Trivia ● Kentucky Tweets

 Localtonians wish a Happy Birthday to Lexington native Thomas Clay McDowell, born in 1866 on Henry Clay’s Ashland estate.
-Henry Clay’s great-grandson, Thomas bred, owned, and trained the 1902 Kentucky Derby winner, Alan-A-dale.
+Henry Clay’s great-grandson, Thomas, bred, owned, and trained the 1902 Kentucky Derby winner, Alan-A-dale.

-By UnknownMarch 9, 1869, John C. Breckinridge, America’s youngest V.P., returned home to Lexington from eight years of exile.
+March 9, 1869, John C. Breckinridge, America’s youngest V.P., returned home to Lexington after eight years of exile.
 While avoiding capture, Breckinridge toured the world, even meeting with Pope Pius IX in Rome.
-From Rome, he waited in Canada for assurance President Johnson would issue him an actual pardon.
+From Rome, he waited in Canada for assurance President Johnson would issue him a pardon.
 He resided in Lexington for the rest of his life.

 Localtonians wish a Happy Anniversary to Covington native Haven Gillespie and Corene Parker, who wed in 1909.
 He had $15 in his pocket and she had just $1 given to her by her mother.
 Gillespie soon landed a job as a typesetter for the Cincinnati Times-Star, ultimately maintaining his membership in the International Typographic Union until his death.